CEPrE-Unilurio/ai4coral_data/README.md

 Make and run datapipelines for training on for underwater_od modelling package.

 # features
-1. Produce training data in Tensorflow format
+1. Produce training data in Tensorflow format based on Raspberry PI data from the data acquisition mechanism